Diet

 Asparagus has oxalate and Phosphorus in itself.

-It’ll be very beneficial if you add it to the diet plan of guinea pigs, but be careful when you add an amount of it to your diet plan.
+It’s beneficial if you add it to the diet plan of guinea pigs, but be careful with the amount.

 Lavender